-How Derek Jeter Went From Major Player to Married Dad: Inside the Settling Down of Baseball's Most Famous Bachelor
+How Derek Jeter Went From Major Player to Married Dad: Domesticating Baseball's Most Famous Bachelor - E!
+Online

 That didn't stop anyone from writing about Jeter, though—and he was careful not to read any of it.
 "I was always scared that I'd see my name and then scroll to see what they're saying," he told The Hollywood Reporter in 2015.
 "And I didn't want to deal with that when I was playing.
 I'd tell my family and friends, 'If you read something or hear something, don't tell me about it.'
 I didn't want to read negativity."

 And ultimately his game plan—focus on work, play while you're playing but then get serious when the game is over, when there's time and less temptation—worked out perfectly.
-He and wife Hannah Jeter, the Sports Illustrated Swimsuit Issue cover model he married in July 2016, just welcomed a daughter, Bella Raine Jeter, their first child together.
+He and wife Hannah Jeter, the Sports Illustrated Swimsuit Issue cover model he married on July 9, 2016, now live full-time in Florida with daughters Bella Raine Jeter and Story Grey and are loving their private life together.

+"Raising a family in Miami is definitely different than in New York," Jeter told Haute Living in 2019, just after Story was born, in a rare interview that touched on his non-business world—which nowadays includes being CEO of the Miami Marlins.

+"It's nice because we're now in our own home, and it makes it easy to move around, play in the yard, enjoy the outdoors, etc.," Jeter shared.
+"My wife loves living in Miami.
+My oldest daughter is heading into school somewhat soon, so we've begun the process of looking at schools.
+We're enjoying life and raising our family here."

 Being an unimpeachable team player for the most storied baseball franchise in the world certainly helped his image over all.
 So did staying quiet.